pixelgrade/pixfields/readme.txt

 2. After activating PixFields go to any edit page and see the PixFields metabox in the right sidebar.

 == Changelog ==

+= 0.7.0 =
+* Several compatibility checks with Gutenberg were done, so that we can finally say that the plugin is Gutenberg-ready

 = 0.6.2 =
 * Allow labels to be translated by WPML as admin-texts